harrill1/-How-to-buy-a-PC/README.md

-# How to Build a PC
+# How to choose your parts for a computer

 Author: Hayden Harrill